piyushn28/CallEE/README.md

 ## Future Work:

-1)Provide notifications of messages, phone calls, post likes/comments, upcoming quizzes.
+* Provide notifications of messages, phone calls, post likes/comments, upcoming quizzes.

-2)Categorize people on the basis of their area of interests/expertise.
+* Categorize people on the basis of their area of interests/expertise.

-3)Add an e-library support for study resources and materials.
+* Add an e-library support for study resources and materials.

-4)Upload Resume and job listings.
+* Upload Resume and job listings.